 Apparently, not everyone shares my shopping habits.
 After conducting a study, Target discovered that people with a Target Visa card, which can be used anywhere Visa is accepted, are not spending as much in the store as people who have just a Target credit card.
 In an effort to get people to buy more at Target, the store stopped issuing Visa cards as of April 30.

 The bloggers at Bankaholic.com believe the decision is also an attempt to recoup significant losses from customers who defaulted on their store-issued credit cards — and they’re probably right.
 According to their report, Target lost more than $900 million over the past two years from customers who defaulted on their Target Visa and Target store credit card payments.

 In a previous effort to recoup some of those losses, the store previously increased its interest rates from 11.24% to 20.24% up to 22.29% for some card holders.

 Will This Affect You?

 We’ve noted on this blog a few times that a store-branded credit card isn’t necessarily the best way to build your credit.
-The Orchard Bank Classic MasterCard is a great credit card for people just beginning to establish a credit history.
-If you’re a student, it’s smart to start your financial life with a Discover student card, rather than a store-issued credit card.
+But there are several great credit cards for people just beginning to establish a credit history.
+If you’re a student, it’s smart to start your financial life with a recommended credit card, rather than a store-issued credit card.

 No one — except Visa — has any reason to shed any tears over Target shutting down its Visa credit card program.
 Target is the third largest company that issues Visa cards to its customers, with more than 23.9 million Target Visa cards currently active.